What is a short-term rental? A complete beginner’s guide

 VacanciesSeasonal vacancies are possiblePotentially fewer vacancies

-Considerations before investing in short-term rentals
+What should I consider before investing in short-term rentals?

 A graphic shares the five things short-term rental owners must keep in mind.